 Georgia Tech-Europe is the Georgia Institute of Technology's European Campus

-Georgia Tech-Europe was established in 1990 in Metz, France.
+Georgia Tech-Europe, formerly known as Georgia Tech-Lorraine, was established in 1990 in Metz, France.
 The campus is located in the heart of Europe in the Grand Est region by the borders of Belgium, Luxembourg, and Germany, less than 90 minutes from Paris by high-speed train.
-The highly innovative Lorraine campus offers programs that create synergies between academics, research, and innovation.
+The highly innovative European campus offers programs that create synergies between academics, research, and innovation.

 Undergraduate students from Georgia Tech and other U.S. institutions come year-round to spend a semester or more on campus.
 And, it's not just for engineers -- the campus welcomes students in business, the sciences, French, International Affairs and more.